ErikHartman/bopep/README.md

 ### Step 1: Clone the Repository

-First, clone the repository to your local machine:
+First, clone the repository to your local machine (not available on pip yet):

 ```bash
 git clone https://github.com/ErikHartman/bopep.git